 Peter Green doesn’t believe in "God".
 Some people choose to call what they don’t understand "God".
 Peter Green chose to call them "things we don’t understand".
 Yet.

-Peter Green lives in San Francisco, California.
+Peter Green lives in New York.

 Peter Green is a visually-driven person.
 He can get super excited just from looking at abstract images.